LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 The service MAY return all stored key-value pairs, or only the key-value pairs defined in this specification for the resource data description document.
 The service document SHALL indicate if the returned documents are limited to the specification-defined key-value pairs only or if all stored key-value pairs are returned.

-▲The service description SHALL specify if the service implementation supports flow control, i.e., pagination of results--one page of results is returned at a time.
+`▲The service description SHALL specify if the service implementation supports flow control, i.e., pagination of results--one page of results is returned at a time.
 If flow control is supported, the service MAY return partial results set when called.
 If the results returned is not the complete set of requested documents or IDs, the service SHALL return a resumption token.
 The service SHALL determine how large of a set to return per call.
-NB: The service MAY determine the size of results set on a per call basis.
+NB: The service MAY determine the size of results set on a per call basis.`:changes:

-▲In response to the next call to the service from the same client that includes the resumption token, the service MAY return another portion of the results set, including a new resumption token if the response is still not the complete set of results.
+`▲In response to the next call to the service from the same client that includes the resumption token, the service MAY return another portion of the results set, including a new resumption token if the response is still not the complete set of results.
 When the results set is complete, the service SHALL return a resumption token with a value of NULL.
-The service SHALL NOT return a resumption token if it does not support flow control or if the entire results set is returned on the first call.
+The service SHALL NOT return a resumption token if it does not support flow control or if the entire results set is returned on the first call.`:changes:

-▲When flow control is supported, the *next* request MAY include the resumption token.
+`▲When flow control is supported, the *next* request MAY include the resumption token.
 If the request includes a resumption token, the service SHOULD attempt to return the next portion of the results.
 When the client begins making requests with a resumption token, only the most recent token MAY be used in the call.
 Any client call without a resumption token invalidates the current resumption token.
-Including a resumption token on the first call SHALL return a flow control error.
+Including a resumption token on the first call SHALL return a flow control error.`:changes:

-▲The service SHALL determine how long to maintain state to support flow control and how many clients it can support simultaneously.
+`▲The service SHALL determine how long to maintain state to support flow control and how many clients it can support simultaneously.
-If the service cannot return the next portion of the results, it SHALL return a flow control error.
+If the service cannot return the next portion of the results, it SHALL return a flow control error.`:changes:

-▲To support integrity of results sets, if the set of documents stored at the node changes in a way such that the sequence of calls will not return all the requested results, e.g., documents are added between calls to the service, the service SHALL return a flow control error.
+`▲To support integrity of results sets, if the set of documents stored at the node changes in a way such that the sequence of calls will not return all the requested results, e.g., documents are added between calls to the service, the service SHALL return a flow control error.`:changes:

-*▲NB*: To support communication error recovery, the client MAY repeatedly call the service using the same resumption token.
+`*▲NB*: To support communication error recovery, the client MAY repeatedly call the service using the same resumption token.`:changes:

 *NB*: The format of the resumption token is not specified; the service MAY use any format or encoding needed to support flow control.